TheBanHammer/ToasterChan/README.md

 !endevent |  | Ends the event.
 Re-opening the waitlist and disabling DJ Cycle.
 !kick |  | Kicks the user and re-promotes them (if they were staff already).
 !mbl | !manualblacklist | Manually adds a song to the blacklist.
+!mblo |  | Manually adds a song to the blacklist overriding warnings.
 !mblsc |  | Manually adds a soundcloud song to the blacklist.
 !pp |  | Logs the bots current Plug Points.
 !rbl | !removeblacklist | Removes a song from the blacklist.